Instagram Model Brittany Renner Flaunts Her Curvy Body While Rapping For Latest Update

 Instagram star Brittany Renner flaunted her killer curves while rapping along to a song in a short video for her latest upload.
 In the post, she wore a tiny romper bodysuit that gave fans a view of her assets and jaw-dropping bottom.

-Renner rocked a small grey romper bodysuit from popular retailer, Fashion Nova.
-The piece had a tank top with thin straps and short bottoms that hugged onto the social media influencer’s curvaceous backside.
-She also sported a matching long grey robe that completed the ensemble.
+Renner rocked a small gray romper bodysuit from popular retailer Fashion Nova.
+The piece had a tank top-like design with thin straps and a short bottom part that hugged onto her curvaceous backside.
+She also sported a matching long gray robe to complete the ensemble.

-The Judge This Cover author started the clip by facing the camera with her body turned slightly to the side.
-Renner mouthed Minaj’s lyrics while gesturing towards her chest and then her booty, before resting her hand on her hip.
-The model then made a motion with her hands as if she was looking out for “haters,” and danced along to the rapper’s lyrics.
-Renner shook her hips seductively and placed her right hand on her hip, and placed her left hand on her thigh as the video ended.
-In her caption she mentioned this was a message for an unnamed person who frequents her profile.
+The Judge this Cover author started the clip by facing the camera with her body turned slightly to the side.
+Renner mouthed Minaj’s lyrics while gesturing toward her chest and then her booty before resting her hand on her hip.
+She then made a motion with her hands as if she was looking out for “haters,” and danced along to the rapper’s lyrics.
+The model shook her hips seductively and placed her right hand on her hip and the left one on her thigh as the video ended.
+In her caption, she mentioned this was a message for an unnamed person who frequents her profile.

 “I love this hairstyle on you, this whole look,” influencer Alycia Tyre wrote.